- Scientific name: Belone belone

 Second Species of Garfish

 Until the early 1980s it was believed that there was only a single species of garfish within UK (and Northern European) waters.
 However, in the early 1980s it was discovered that there was actually a second species of garfish – the short-beaked garfish (Belone svetovidovi).
 Previously, this species had been classified as a variation of the more common garfish (Belone belone), but evidence emerged that it was actually a separate species.
 The main differences are its smaller size (the UK shore caught record is 13oz 14dr) and it has a slightly shorter beak with fewer teeth in its mouth and fewer gill rakers.
-However, as the two garfish species are so similar the vast majority of anglers find it difficult to distinguish between the two garfish species.
+As the two garfish species are so similar the vast majority of anglers find it difficult to distinguish between the two garfish species and simply class them as a single species.

 Methods and Techniques to Catch Garfish